-On July 31, 2013, the defendant, Terril Yarham, appeared in person and in open court with counsel, William M. Ermine, and was arraigned in accordance with the provisions of Rule 10 of the Federal Rules of Criminal Procedure.
+On June 4, 2013, defendants DAMEISHA MITCHELL, KESHIA LANIER and TALARIUS PAIGE appeared in person and in open court with counsel and were arraigned in accordance with the provisions of Rule 10 of the Federal Rules of Criminal Procedure.

 PLEA.
-The defendant entered a plea of NOT GUILTY.
-Counsel for the defendant is requested to contact the U.S. Attorney immediately if the defendant intends to engage in plea negotiations.
-If the defendant decides to change this plea, the parties shall file a notice of intent to plead guilty or otherwise notify the clerk's office at or before the pretrial conference and then this action will be set on a plea docket.
+The defendants entered a plea of NOT GUILTY.
+Counsel for the defendants are requested to contact the U. S. Attorney immediately if the defendants intend to engage in plea negotiations.
+If the defendants decide to change this plea, the parties shall file a notice of intent to plead guilty or otherwise notify the clerk's office at or before the pretrial conference and then this action will be set on a plea docket.

 PRELIMINARY SENTENCING GUIDELINES INFORMATION.
 The court no longer requires the United States Probation Office to provide preliminary sentencing guideline information to defendants.
 However, in difficult or complex cases defendants may request the United States Probation Office to provide Sentencing Guideline calculation assistance with the understanding that any estimate is tentative only and is not binding on the United States Probation Office, the parties or the court.
 The court expects that requests for Sentencing Guideline calculation assistance shall be the exception and that defendants will not make such requests a matter of routine.
-A request for Sentencing Guideline calculation assistance shall be made to the United States Probation Office not later than 10 days from the date of this order.
+A request for Sentencing Guideline calculation assistance shall be made in writing to the supervisor of the Presentence Investigation Unit of the United States Probation Office not later than 10 days from the date of this order.
+The calculation shall be completed not later than one week before the pretrial conference.

 PRETRIAL CONFERENCE.
-An initial pretrial conference is hereby set for September 5, 2013 at 1:00 p.m., in Courtroom 4B, United States Courthouse Complex, One Church Street, Montgomery, Alabama.
-Not later than three (3) days prior to the date of the pretrial conference, counsel shall confer about the issues and matters to be discussed at the pretrial conference as set forth in this order.
-Counsel who want in-custody defendants to attend must notify the Magistrate Judge within three days of the conference date so that an order to produce can be issued to the United States Marshal.
+An initial pretrial conference is hereby set for June 26, 2014, at 3:00 p.m. before Chief United States Magistrate Judge Susan Russ Walker in Courtroom 5-B, Frank M. Johnson, Jr. Federal Building and United States Courthouse Complex, One Church Street, Montgomery, Alabama.
+Not later than three days prior to the date of the pretrial conference, counsel shall confer about the issues and matters to be discussed at the pretrial conference as set forth in this order.
+Counsel who want incustody defendants to attend must notify the Magistrate Judge within three days of the conference date so that an order to produce can be issued to the United States Marshal.

-At the pretrial conference defense counsel and counsel for the government shall be fully prepared to discuss all pending motions, the status of discovery, possible stipulations, and the estimated length of the trial.
-The defense counsel and counsel for the government shall be fully prepared to provide a definite commitment as to the final disposition of this case - by trial, plea or other non-trial disposition.
+At the pretrial conference, defense counsel and counsel for the government shall be fully prepared to discuss all pending motions, the status of discovery, possible stipulations, and the estimated length of the trial.
+Defense counsel and counsel for the government shall be fully prepared to provide a definite commitment as to the final disposition of this case - by trial, plea or other non-trial disposition.
 If resolution of a dispositive motion will affect the nature of this commitment, counsel must be fully prepared to discuss this type of resolution.
 If the case is for plea, the notice of intent to enter a plea should be filed at the time of the pretrial conference.
 If counsel require additional time for plea negotiations, counsel should be prepared to inform the court about the date when those negotiations will be completed.

 TRIAL.
-At arraignment, the parties agreed that due to the nature of this case, the need for adequate time for discovery and the need for counsel to have adequate time for trial preparation, the case should be set for trial before Chief United States District Judge W. Keith Watkins, on the trial term beginning on November 18, 2013, at the Federal Courthouse in Opelika, Alabama, unless otherwise ordered by the court.
+At arraignment, the parties agreed that due to the nature of this case, the need for adequate time for discovery and the need for counsel to have adequate time for trial preparation, the case should be set for trial before Chief United States District Judge William Keith Watkins on the trial term beginning on November 3, 2014 at 10:00 a.m., unless otherwise ordered by the court.